Shippable/docs/sources/platform/tutorial/workflow/shippable-yml.md

     * **`version`** -- section contains information is not expected to change dynamically during a job run.
 Any time information changes in this section, a new version of the resource is created.

+    * **`flags`** -- section defines a list of flags that can be added to the resource.
+The flags are helpful in grouping resources logically and filtering them in SPOG view.

 ## Jobs config

 This section defines [jobs for your Assembly Lines](/platform/workflow/job/overview).